Print

 • ¼ teaspoon grated nutmeg

-• 2 tablespoon unsalted butter, cut into pieces
+• 2 tablespoons (30 grams) unsalted butter, cut into small pieces

 Instructions